 - To be able to send unique content to both destinations

 - For optimal quality – multisite streams are typically streamed at a much higher bitrate than web, so if a single encoder is used for both purposes, the video is encoded at a lower bitrate to send reliably to both destinations.

 For these reasons, we recommend unique encoders if possible, but it is possible to stream to both with a single device.

 What is the difference between a single-channel and dual-channel encoder?

-A dual-channel encoder (PRISM only) can transmit a single video signal (up to 4K) or two video signals (up to 1080p each) to physical sites.
+A dual-channel encoder (server-grade only) can transmit a single video signal (up to 4K) or two video signals (up to 1080p each) to physical sites.
 These video channels will be played back with perfect synchronization at receiving sites, great for virtual speaker shots or clean feeds (see example).